safespring/docs/content/backup/install/windows.md

 #### Installation of the software

-1. Download the required files according to above into a temporary folder
+1. Download the required files according to above into a temporary folder.
-1. Run `8.x.x.x-TIV-TSMBAC-WinX64.exe` to extract all installations files.
+1. Run `8.x.x.x-TIV-TSMBAC-WinX64.exe` to extract all installation files.
 1. Open the `TSMClient` Installation directory that just got created and run `spinstall.exe` and accept the UAC pop-up that comes up, "Setup Launcher Unicode".